Carlos Hernández

 Master's thesis · Universitat de Barcelona (OBS) · defense Sep 2026

-Comparative evaluation of four NLP approaches for automatic bank-transaction categorization — from classical baselines (TF-IDF + SVM, XGBoost) and embedding-based neural networks to transformer fine-tuning (DistilBERT).
-An evaluation pipeline measuring precision, recall, F1, and inference latency across 68k+ labeled transactions.
-Read the field note →
+Comparative evaluation of four NLP approaches for automatic bank-transaction categorization — from classical baselines (TF-IDF + SVM, XGBoost) and embedding-based neural networks to transformer fine-tuning (DistilBERT), judged on accuracy, robustness to noisy text, statistical significance, and total cost of ownership.
+The linear model won: it ties the transformer on clean text, beats it under noise, and ships as a 1.3 MB ONNX model that runs in the browser.
+Read the field notes →

 Cadence